jobinjohnym84/Ether_EXP/README.md

 # On going work****

-1. Added a check for MetaMask, if it is not avilable use the Infura which is an opensource API platform - https://infura.io/
-2. Able to get the data back.
+1. Able to get the data back.
-3. Working on making a signed transaction for the Setting method.
+2. Better UI